DevTeamSCH/libanimeditor/CONTRIBUTING.md

 * Avoid duplicate issues.
 Before creating a new one, check if there is a similar issue open.
 * Come up with a short and concise title, that describes the problem clearly.
 * Write a description of the problem or suggestion.
 Should contain every important detail (especially the steps required to reproduce the bug, if it's a bug report), but try to keep it clear and on topic.
 * Issues are easier to read if they are formatted.
-You can use [GitHub flavored Markdown](https://guides.github.com/features/mastering-markdown/), which has a simple syntax but provides many possibilites to format text.
+You can use [GitHub flavored Markdown](https://guides.github.com/features/mastering-markdown/), which has a simple syntax but provides many possibilities to format text.

 ## Contributing code